 Get outside help

-One way to take a little tension away from your relationship with your child is finding an older student (either at their school or a nearby college) to help him out with work.
-Most will charge pretty low rates, and the fact that they’re closer to your kid’s age may make it more likely he’ll listen to what they say.
+One way to take a little tension away from your relationship with your child is to find an older student (either at their school or a nearby college) to help them out with work.
+Most will charge pretty low rates, and the fact that they’re closer to your kid’s age may make it more likely they’ll listen to what they say.

 “Homework was a source of conflict for us,” says Elizabeth, whose son Alex has ADHD.
 Elizabeth hired a few Barnard students to help Alex do his homework on certain nights, she recalls.
 “He behaved a lot better with them, and it was money well spent for me because I wasn’t fighting, and I wasn’t stressed out.”

 Make the teacher your ally

-Another one of the most important things you can do for your child is to work with his teacher.
-The teacher might have additional insight about how to motivate your child, or what he might be struggling with.
-Likewise you can share any strategies or information that you have.
+Another one of the most important things you can do for your child is to work with their teacher.
+The teacher might have additional insight about how to motivate your child or what they might be struggling with.
+Likewise, you can share any strategies or information that you have.

 When her son was in lower school and only had one teacher, Elizabeth would call his teacher before the first day, introducing herself and alerting the teacher that her son had ADHD and that he found it hard to focus.
 She would give the teacher little tips that she had found were useful with Alex: Writing multi-step directions on the board, tapping him on the shoulder while walking past to make sure he was paying attention and other small tweaks that would be useful to any young child but are especially essential to one with ADHD.

 “Make sure that both school and home are of one accord,” stresses Kristin Carothers, PhD, a clinical psychologist.
 Dr. Carothers often sets up a system she calls the daily report card.
-With this system, the child gets points from his teacher for things like completing work and following directions the first time he gets them.
-Then he brings those points home, where his parents give him small rewards, such as extra time on the iPad or playing a game together.
+With this system, the child gets points from their teacher for things like completing work and following directions the first time they get them.
+Then they bring those points home, where their parents give them small rewards, such as extra time on the iPad or playing a game together.